Edge operations

 Diagnostic utility

-The diagnostic utility is a script to collect, for example, the journal logs and performance metrics of various components running on the Edge appliance, which are essential for you and the Software AG support team to troubleshoot the problems.
+The diagnostic utility is a script to collect, for example, the journal logs and performance metrics of various components running on the Edge appliance, which are essential for you and the Cumulocity support team to troubleshoot the problems.
 The diagnostic utility is enabled by default and is scheduled to run periodically.
 However, you can also trigger it manually using the command line (below) or the user interface.

 cd /opt/c8y/utilities/diagnostic-utility